Complete Guide To Compare Density Meters For Process Control & Slurry Measurement

 A reasonably priced instrument, ultrasonic density meters perform best on smaller pipelines.
 Although fairly accurate, they have a few clear limitations.
 The ultrasonic density meter is highly influenced by fluctuating solids content and entrained gases.
 As such, it works best with homogenous mixtures.

 The first non-nuclear density meter ever developed was the microwave density meter.
-It is another energy based instrument that operates by measuring how much energy is lost on its way from the source, through the diameter of the pipe, to the receiver.
-The density can be calculated from the measured quantity.
+The energy based instrument operates by measuring how much energy is lost on its way from the source, through the diameter of the pipe, to the receiver.
+The density of the slurry can then be calculated from the measured quantity.

 Just like a microwave that heats food, a microwave density meter affects whatever materials flow through.
 This limits the potential applications greatly by eliminating any process that involves temperature sensitive materials, or any other material whose chemistry would be altered by microwaves.
 A hindrance in measurement for this instrument is the low power nature of microwaves- a significant factor when considering high density media or high solids content